rackerlabs/support-how-to/content/exchange/add-microsoft-exchange-mailboxes.md

    * **First and Last Name** (optional): Enter first and last name information for the mailbox owner in the spaces provided.

-   * **Display Name** (optional): Enter the name that should be associated with the mailbox.
+   * **Display Name**: Enter the name to associate with the mailbox.
 This name will be displayed when the user sends email.

-   * **User Name**: This is used in the email address.
-     For example, if the user name is specified as "**myname** and the domain is **yourdomainexample.com**, then the email address will be **myname@yourdomainexample.com**.
+   * **User Name**:  Enter the name to use in the email address.
+For example, if you specify **myname** as the username, and the domain is **yourdomainexample.com**, then the email address is **myname@yourdomainexample.com**.

-    **Note:** You can not create a username that already exists as an alias, group list, distribution list, or as another mailbox.
+     **Note:** You can't create a username that already exists as an alias, group list, distribution list, or another mailbox.
 You must remove the conflicting address from your account before using the same username for another purpose.

    * **Password:** Enter a password for the email account using the following requirements: